cloud-ed/cloud-ed/README.md

 # Hi, I'm clouded ☁️

 I'm a passionate developer building a career in web development and software engineering.
-I love creating responsive, dynamic applications and continuously learning new technologies to improve my craft.
+I love learning new things and applying them.

 ---